rashik-tuladhar/WebApplicationCleanArchitectureTemplate/README.md

 - Run 2 Stored Procedures that is under the folder : DatabaseScripts on the database
 - Now we are good to go

+- For easiness i have also added the whole database backup so that it can be restored and used without any difficulties

 ## Settings
 - Under appsettings.json file you can customize serilog configuration as per your need
 - Under appsettings.json and ApplicationData Node you can customize the root url, Company details and default password as well